Free Printable: Low Carb & Keto Food ListGet It Now

 - ChocZero Sugar-Free Dark Chocolate Chips – Optional, but add another layer of rich chocolate flavor and texture.
 Other sugar-free chocolate chips, such as white chocolate or milk chocolate, would also taste great.
 If you prefer, you can melt the chocolate and drizzle it on top, then let it cool to harden.

 How To Make Keto No Bake Cookies

 This section shows how to make keto cookies no bake, with step-by-step photos and details about the technique, to help you visualize it.
-For full instructions, see the recipe card below.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Mix dry ingredients.
 In a food processor, pulse together Besti, cocoa powder, and salt until uniform.

 - Add wet ingredients.
 Mix in cookie butter spread and vanilla.
 Process until smooth, scraping the sides of the container as needed.
 Adjust sweetener to taste, if desired.

 TIP: What should the dough look like?

 The dough will be dense, but should still feel sticky when pressed together.
 If it’s crumbly, you may need to add more cookie butter.
 If it’s too runny, you can try more sweetener and cocoa powder.

 - Add nuts.
 Pulse in almonds until just combined.

 They will not keep their crunchy texture if over-mixed.
 Stir with a spatula instead of pulsing if nuts are chopped enough but not mixed in well.